ConservationInternational/trends.earth/LDMP/help/source/training/UNCCD_reporting.rst

 UNCCD Reporting
 ===============

-This document provides a brief introduction to way earth.trends produces tables for UNCCD reporting.
+This document provides a brief introduction to how |trends.earth| produces tables for UNCCD reporting.

 Background
 ----------